calaldees/teachingWorkshops/teacherEducation/assessment.md

         * Might work
             * differentiated instruction
             * grit (only for westpoint graduates)
-            * growth mindset (impact on student achievem ent is not significant - never been validated)
+            * growth mindset (impact on student achievement is not significant - never been validated)
             * social and emotional aspects of teaching
         * work a bit
             * firing bad teachers